Information- and Coding-Theoretic Analysis of the RLWE Channel: RLWE/MLWE-based Cryptography

 \subsection{Key Generation, Encryption and Decryption}

-For the following description of key generation, encryption and decryption it is valid to consider RLWE based scheme as MLWE based scheme with parameter $l=1$.
+For the following description of key generation, encryption and decryption it is valid to consider RLWE-based scheme as MLWE-based scheme with parameter $l=1$.
 The random elements sampled in the presented algorithms are either sampled from the uniform distribution or from the error distribution.

 The key generation for RLWE/MLWE based schemes is shown in Algorithm~\ref{algorithm:key_gen_MLWE}.
 First, a matrix $\bm{A}$ is sampled uniformly from $\RQ^{l \times l}$.
 Then the vectors $\bm{s}$ and $\bm{e}$ are sampled from $\chi_k(\RQ^l)$ to compute $\bm{b}=\bm{A}\bm{s}+\bm{e}$.
 The public key is defined to be $pk=(\bm{A},\bm{b})$ and the private key is defined to be $sk=\bm{s}$.